glycerine/fisherexact/README.md

 # alternative hypotheses

-The R docs for fisher.test explain the hypotheses tested / corresponding to the returned p-values (left, right, two-sided):
+The R docs for fisher.test explain the hypotheses tested / corresponding to the returned p-values (less, greater, two-sided):

 > For 2 by 2 tables, the null of conditional independence is